Using the ACP System: some do’s and don’t’s.

 Step 3: Turn on the telescope

-If the sky conditions are congenial for our telescope, we can start taking images of the sky.
-The telescope might be completely shutdown when you have access to it, and, if so, you should see something like this:
+If the weather is congenial for our telescope, we can start taking images of the sky.
+The telescope might be completely shutdown when you have access to it.
+If so, you should see something like this:

 To activate the system, first click on “Scheduler” (in yellow).
 You should see the “Telescope” and “Imager” turn yellow after, as with the below:

 Turn on the telescope and imager by clicking on them both.
 The sequence does not matter.
 Once you’re done, the cooler option is open as well.